mcbenjemaa/daemonjob-operator/README.md

 Daemonjob-operator runs K8s Jobs on every nodes.

 DaemonJob is the concept to run ephemeral K8s jobs on every node.
-(I'm using it personally, to push metrics to pushgateway)
+(I'm using it personally, to patch node config after bootstraping a cluster)

 ### Getting started